TheRedBrain/bettercombat-extension/README.md

 When the [Stamina Attributes](https://modrinth.com/mod/stamina-attributes) mod is installed, every attack has a stamina cost.
 When the stamina cost is greater 0 and the player has less than 1 stamina, the attack is canceled.

+The new entity attribute "generic:attack_stamina_cost" has a default base value of 1.0.

 The cost is calculated like so:

 ```